Enjoying our puzzle hints?

 SHOT

-Why it's tricky: can also refer to a vaccination or an attempt
+Why it's tricky: can also mean a attempt or a vaccination

 FRAME

-Why it's tricky: can also refer to a border or a structure
+Why it's tricky: can also mean a border or a structure

 Connections #1014 explained